 One residency per season will concentrate on work with local schools.
 Most other residencies will have opportunities to participate in outreach activities within the community.

 Though it is not a requirement, all residencies will have public performance opportunities.

 Musicians may choose to work independently or with mentoring artists and scholars during their residency.

 Those interested in applying for an Artist Residency might also consider applying for a Summer Ensemble Residency.
 For information about Summer Ensemble Residencies at Yellow Barn, please go to the Yellow Barn summer program page.

 LOCATION AND ACCOMMODATIONS

-The Yellow Barn Artist Residencies will take place in Putney, a historic village in southeastern Vermont.
-Musicians will have 24-hour access to rehearsal and practice studios, which are located on Yellow Barn’s campus at the Greenwood School, just above the village.
+The Yellow Barn Artist Residencies take place in Putney, a historic village in southeastern Vermont.
+Musicians have 24-hour access to rehearsal and practice studios, which are located on Yellow Barn’s campus at the Greenwood School, just above the village.

 Additional funding to assist with travel expenses might be available.

 Yellow Barn will accept applications from ensembles and individual musicians interested in pursuing either independent or collaborative projects.
 Yellow Barn’s Artistic Director will consult with selected musicians to determine the length and shape of the residency.
 While most residencies take place over the course of one week, there is flexibility in the length of residencies and the way in which residency visits are structured.